it-dept-cis/RABET-V-Pilot/docs/source/Activities/Testing_Rules_Determination.md

 #### Simplify Master Tree

-The master decision tree has a number of test conditions for maturity scores which are known at this point in the process, and thus can be simplified.
-To simply, remove the branches of the decision tree which are irrelevant.
-This will be branches corresponding to maturity scores other than the score the product/provider received.
-This should leave a simplified decision tree.
+The master decision tree has a number of test conditions for maturity scores that are known at this point in the process.
+All scores other than those actually recevied during the process can be removed, simplifiying the master tree.

 ### Test Conditions